-The 2012 minus 2011 SSTA differences (Fig. 3.1b) show that the SST in the tropical Pacific increased substantially in the central-eastern tropical Pacific due to the transition from La Niña to ENSO-neutral year (see section 4b for details).
-There was a moderate cooling in Bering Sea and north of Bering Strait, and a substantial warming in mid- and high latitudes North Atlantic.
+The 2012 minus 2011 SSTA differences (Fig. 3.1b) show that the SST in the tropical Pacific increased substantially in the central-eastern tropical Pacific due to the transition from La Niña to ENSO-neutral (see section 4b for details).
+There was a moderate cooling in the Bering Sea and north of the Bering Strait, and a substantial warming in the mid- and high latitudes of the North Atlantic.
 In the southern oceans, SST variations were dominated by wave-like patterns, particularly in the South Pacific and South Atlantic.